niitsuma/wwwoffle-par/cache/html/en/messages/README.CONF.txt

 Removes all scripts and scripted events (default=no).
 ITEM disable-script-after-body
 [<URL-SPEC>] disable-script-after-body = yes | no
 Removes all scripts after a closing body or html tag (default=no).
+(Option added by Paul Rombouts.)
 ITEM disable-dontget-script
 [<URL-SPEC>] disable-dontget-script = yes | no
 Removes external scripts with URLs that are in the DontGet section of the configuration file (default=no).
 (Option added by Paul Rombouts.)